tkem/mopidy-podcast/README.rst

 applicable.
 OPML 2.0 subscription lists and directories are also supported for multi-level browsing.

-For more information, please see Mopidy-Podcast's online documentation_.
+For more information and installation instructions, please see Mopidy-Podcast's online documentation_.

 Project Resources